DFE-Digital/publish-teacher-training/load_testing/README.md

 ### Find Service

 Every npm script runs `k6 run`, which generates the load from the machine you run it on.
-Only the GitHub Actions workflow runs `k6 cloud`.
+There is no hosted runner and no CI job, so a test needs a machine with a route to the target.

 #### Local runs against a development machine